Ph0enixKM/Odyssey/README.md

     <br>
 </div>

-## First integrated write enviroment for novelists, poets and you.
+## First Write Platform enviroment for novelists, poets and you.
 It provides more natural way of designing documents, books, poems and treats page as a piece of paper...
 Feel free to try out current stable version (1.4.0).
 Do not hesitate to report any kind of bug.
 This helps me developing Odyssey.